Justice League (TV series)

-Justice League is an American animated superhero television series which ran from November 17, 2001, to May 29, 2004, on Cartoon Network.
+Justice League is an American animated superhero television series, which aired on Cartoon Network from November 17, 2001, to May 29, 2004.
 The show was produced by Warner Bros.
 Animation.
 It is based on the Justice League of America and associated comic book characters published by DC Comics.
-It serves as a sequel to Batman: The Animated Series (including The New Batman Adventures) and Superman: The Animated Series, as well as a prequel to Batman Beyond, and is the seventh series of the DC Animated Universe.
+It serves as a sequel to both Batman: The Animated Series (including The New Batman Adventures) and Superman: The Animated Series, as well as a prequel to Batman Beyond, and is the seventh series of the DC Animated Universe.
 The series ended after two seasons, but was followed by Justice League Unlimited, a successor series which aired for three seasons.

 Overview

 Bruce Timm, who co-produced Batman: The Animated Series and Superman: The Animated Series in the 1990s, became producer on an animated series focusing on the Justice League.
 The roster consisted of Batman, Superman, Wonder Woman, Green Lantern (John Stewart), The Flash (Wally West), J'onn J'onzz, and Hawkgirl.

 According to audio commentary on the DVD release of Season 2, the second-season finale "Starcrossed" was expected to be the final episode of the series.
 However, in February 2004, Cartoon Network announced a follow-up series, Justice League Unlimited, which premiered on July 31, 2004, and featured a larger roster of characters.

 It is the first series in the DC Animated Universe to fully use digital ink and paint, also the first to be produced in widescreen starting in Season 2.